ualbertalib/jupiter/docs/jupiter_phase_2.md

 To be blunt, short of hiring nine developers and splitting them into 3 separate teams, maintaining 3 entirely separate and unrelated high-importance applications is going to be impossible over the long-haul.
 At any given time, 2 of the 3 are going to fall into a state of significant neglect, and developers are going to be stuck "in the middle" of competing stakeholders all arguing that their requirements are the most important.
 Unrealistic deadlines being imposed from above in order to "free up developers" to make progress on some other application are a symptom of this reality.

 My experience has shown that efficiently sharing developer resources across applications  _requires_ efficiently sharing their work between applications, and that implies _trusting developers to use their knowledge and experience to make technical decisions themselves based on a comprehensive set of requirements_, as they are the only ones in a position to effectively judge what can and can't be shared to meet the needs of the stakeholders.
 Everyone else is merely blindly guessing.
+There's an ongoing need to improve the requirements gathering and analysis phase _prior to_ picking out a solution.
+Solution-first thinking has been a problem in the past.

 With that said, here's what I'd do with Discovery & Avalon over the medium term to consolidate work and make this situation more maintainable: